diskui/notes/cs61b.md

 don't do all the things within a function, which will make debuging more difficult.

-the `static` notation before the inner nested classes will make it can't access the function and varibles outside it.
+the `static` notation before the inner nested classes will make it can't access the function and varibles outside of it.

 invariants: a condition that is guaranteed to be true during the code execution, uaually used to avoid special cases and to reason the code better.